 - Event Planner

-In spring 2006, the Journalism & Mass Communication (JMC) unit of the Department of Communication and Journalism (C&J) adapted ACEJMC values and competencies into its “Goals for Learning.”
+The Journalism and Mass Communication (JMC) unit of the Department of Communication and Journalism (C&J) adapted the following values and competencies into its “Goals for Learning.”
 These learning objectives form the basis for subsequent assessments of all JMC students.

 The Goals for Learning for JMC students focus on the following professional values and competencies.
 Students shall be aware of, understand, and apply these core values and competencies.